Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

     /azure-sdk-for-c/build$ cmake -DTRANSPORT_PAHO=ON ..
     ```

-5. Compile and run the sample from within the `build` directory:
+5. Compile and run your sample of choice from within the `build` directory:

     ```bash
     /azure-sdk-for-c/build$ make
-    _PEM_FILE_PATH = /azure-sdk-for-c/sdk/samples/iot/device_cert_store.pem # Use the executable of your choice.
-See Sample Instructions below for options.
+    /azure-sdk-for-c/build$ ./sdk/samples/iot/paho_iot_hub_telemetry_sample  # Use the executable of your choice.
     ```

 ## Sample Instructions